nikantonelli/LeanKitUtils/README.md

 * The exporter does not export any history (i.e. dates of changes, createdBy, ActualFinish, etc., etc.) information and takes a snapshot of what is there right now.
 As this app is all about recreating new items afresh, all that data is irrelevant.
 To get those dates, please use the standard in-built exporter (to csv).
 * You can re-use the same spreadsheet to export multiple boards (with -e option only).
 * If you are running the export in order to run the importer some time later, you must update the src/dst boardIds in the correct sequence.
 There are a few scenarios:
-  * If you want to just export, then the Config sheet only need contain one line containing the 'src' info
+  * If you want to just export, then the Config sheet only need contain one line containing the 'src' info  (but all columns must exists)
-  * If you want to import, then just the 'dst' info is needed
+  * If you want to import, then the 'dst' info is needed  (but all columns must exists)
   * If you want to copy multiple boards from one system to another and there are parent/child relationships between cards on different boards, then you need to ensure that you export in the correct order.
 This is so the program can find the items and make the equations up so that the parent links are recreated properly on import.
 An example of this is when you have a Portfolio board with Initiatives on that have Epics as children on an Agile Release Train board, that itself has Features as children on a Team board (that may or may not have stories).
 You must export in the order, Portfolio, ART, Team.
 * If you want to merge boards together into one destination board, you can concatenate multiple changes sheet together, leaving the board item sheets as they are.
 E.g. copy sheets called "C_My_Team_Board" and "C_Your_Team_Board" (created by the exporter) into one sheet called "C_Combined" and then set the src board name to "Combined" to run the importer.
 Remember!
 You will have issues with Lanes if the layouts of the boards are incompatible.
 You can use the -l to overwrite the source layout onto the destination.